Bohemian Wreck Mural at South Portland Post Office in Maine

 Here are a few photos of Cape Elizabeth Lighthouse

 The Rise and Demise of the Largest Sailing Ships: Stories of the Six and Seven-Masted Coal Schooners of New England.
 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies and measured longer than a football field!
 This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
 Stories involve competitions, accidents, battling destructive storms, acts of heroism, and their final voyages.

 My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses you can stay overnight.
-Like the one above, you’ll also find plenty of stories of shipwrecks and rescues.
+These include whale-watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses where you can stay overnight.
+Like the one above, you’ll also find many stories of shipwrecks and rescues.
 Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.